Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Common causes of dry eye include:

-We highly recommend getting a professional contact lens fitting from a qualified eye doctor.
+We highly recommend getting a professional contact lens fitting from a licensed eye doctor.
 First, they will perform an eye exam to check your prescription.
-This will include a visual acuity test with an eye chart, and additional tests to determine if you have any refractive errors and your general eye health.
+This will include a visual acuity test.
+They may also perform additional tests to determine your general eye health.

-Many people assume that a high water content is better for dry eyes, but it’s actually the opposite in most cases.
-Lenses that have a high water content can actually draw water away from the eyes.
+Many people assume that high water content is better for dry eyes, but it’s actually the opposite in most cases.
+Lenses with high water content can draw water away from the eyes.
 They are also thicker and may irritate your eyes, especially when blinking.

 Contacts cover your eyes and can prevent oxygen from reaching your cornea.
 The lens material and thickness will determine its oxygen permeability.
 The more oxygen that reaches your eyes, the better.

 It’s crucial to take good care of your contacts.
 Proper hygienic practices help reduce your chance of getting an infection.
-However, daily disposable lenses minimize buildup and keep your eyes healthy with minimal effort.
+If you wear weekly or monthly contacts, be sure to clean your contacts and use proper contact lens solutions.
+However, daily contacts minimize buildup and keep your eyes healthy with minimal effort.

 1-800 Contacts is our #1 recommendation to buy contacts online.

 GlassesUSA has a huge selection of contacts, glasses, & sunglasses.

 Warby Parker has stylish, high-quality frames at affordable prices.

 Liingo Eyewear is another great option to buy glasses online.